FAVOR, India

 Fear that no cure exists.

 Behind that fear stands denial — a quiet wall keeping people from seeking early diagnosis.
 But the fear of death invades denial and drives the hidden towards care.
+And in that fragile moment, hope breathes — searching for someone who will listen with empathy.

+Those who sympathise and empathise rise each morning — to plant, to teach, to heal.
 Through education, explanation, compassion, and the simple act of listening longer than required, they build a bridge of trust between community and care.
+And then, trust inspires the bravest to rise — to travel miles in search of treatment.

 Truth plans, cuts, and wounds — then balms the wound to heal.